cplett/cplett.github.io/page/crest/4-protonation.md

 </div>
 {% include defaulttab.html id="open-5-1" %}

 This uses GFN2-xTB by default.
-All protomers found by CREST are stored in `protonated.xyz`.
+All protomers found by **CREST** are stored in `protonated.xyz`.

 Determine the energetic ordering.
 Does the lowest protomer align with chemical intuition?

 ## Deprotonation

-Similar to the protonation, the deprotonation screenig for Ala-Gly can be invoked with:
+Similar to protonation, the deprotonation screening for Ala-Gly can be invoked with:

 <!-- Tab links -->
 <div class="tab card">